Orbital Sciences' new cargo ship blasts off for space station

 WALLOPS ISLAND, Virginia An unmanned Antares rocket blasted off from a seaside launch pad in Virginia on Wednesday, sending a cargo capsule to the International Space Station.

-The 13-story rocket, developed by Orbital Sciences Corp., lifted off at 10:58 a.m.
-EDT from the state-owned Mid-Atlantic Regional Spaceport on Wallops Island.
+The 13-story rocket, developed by Orbital Sciences Corp.
+ORB.N, lifted off at 10:58 a.m.
+EDT (1458 GMT) from the state-owned Mid-Atlantic Regional Spaceport on Wallops Island.

 The two-stage booster, making its second flight, soared southeast over the Atlantic Ocean, leaving behind a pillar of smoke and flame visible from New York City to South Carolina as it headed into orbit.